A Mostly All Boys Club

 Female African American illustrators across the country are producing beautiful artwork.
 So is this an issue of lack of visibility?
 Do publishers cherry pick who to boost based on trends?
 Are committees swayed by marketing and favor those with “buzz?”
 Or is this a matter of not valuing the range of art female artists create in general?
 Or hiring them to illustrate books that might be awards contenders?
 Is there a built-in bias in our industry that favors men over women content creators?

-And I’ll add another – does the industry tend to devalue the work of content created by people of color in general?
+And I’ll add another – does the industry tend to devalue the work and content created by people of color in general?

 The math seems quite clear.
 It’s all of the above.